 I would have liked to see more empathy from the living friend, instead of getting lost in the superficiality of being popular.
-Although, I had to remind myself this was a “teen” series, and what is more in line with being a teen than being selfish?
+Although, I had to remind myself this was a “teen” series.
+So what is more in line with being a teen than being self-centered?

 What is more intoxicating?
 The rush of a thousand likes on social media or the sobering afterthought that your best friend is dead?

 Beats me when it comes to this series.

 Overall, this limited series was nonetheless entertaining.
 It almost fits the bill for what I want when I am in the mood to roll myself up into a human burrito and plop down on my living room couch.

 There are a handful of one-liners that fit into scenes perfectly.
 Lana Condor (who plays Erica) and Zoe Colletti (who plays Gia) have fantastic chemistry and play so well together on camera.

 I am still kinda curious as to why there were so many characters named Jake, but that’s a problem for another day.

 Overall, I did enjoy the series.
 It was mind-numbing to temporarily make me forget about the crappy week I had and entertaining enough to finish it in less than 48 hours.
 So if you’re into weird comedy, weird outfits, and weirdly named characters, consider giving ‘Boo, Bitch’ a watch.